jcm155/smash-ultimate-randomizer/README.md

 #### Version 2.2.0 (8/4/2020):
 -Added Small Battlefield as a selectable stage
 -Various other minor changes to how cookies are handled

+#### Version 2.3.0 (10/15/2020):
+-Added Steve as a selectable character
+-Added Minceraft World as a selectable stage
+-Added Steve to the banner artwork
+-Changed scroll speed of banner so that it is the same speed regardless of screen size